jc141x/jc141-bash/setup/readme.md

   delete-dwarfs
   compress-to-dwarfs
 ```
+The extraction command will automatically make start script use the extracted files and will not attempt to run mounted again until groot directory is missing/empty again (if the script defaults to mounting).
 <br>

-#### Modding Games with Dwarfs
+#### Modding
-Modding games with Dwarfs is somewhat different from the normal process, please follow the instructions here if you wish to add mods to your game.

-Adding a mod is supported through using the `groot-rw` directory.
-Before mounting, any files included in it will go above the mounted image and override any of the files.
-The path required for the mod may need to be created manually.
+Adding a mod is supported through using the `files/groot-rw` directory.
+Add files to it directly or mount the game files with 'mount-dwarfs' as seen above and add or edit files in the 'files/groot' directory.

-The `groot-rw` directory only exists after the first run of mounted games.
-However, the directory can be created manually and content can be added.

-**Note:** Games which are extracted do not require this method.
+These files will be saved into the 'files/groot-rw' directory and override the base game files on each run.
 <br>

 #### Additional Information
-All releases are tested on an either Arch Linux or EndeavourOS using either an EXT4, BTRFS or XFS filesystem.
+All releases are tested on Arch Linux or EndeavourOS using either an EXT4, BTRFS or XFS filesystems.

-When possible, it is ideal to run the releases on an NVME or SSD partition.
-Generally HDD's can be the cause for decreased responsibility and general performance specially when running mounted.
+When possible, it is ideal to run the releases on an NVME or SSD based partition.
+Generally HDD's can be the cause for decreased responsibility and general performance especially when running mounted.

-Window Managers are known to have more issues related to displaying, including freezing and crashing in rare cases.
+Using wayland is known to bring some rare crashes.
 <br>

 #### GUI Libary